c4pt000/CHECK-ID-slot-machine-lottery-ticket-check-drivers-id-barcode-infrared-sensor/README.md

 since every time a mobile phone takes any picture it includes the location of where the picture was exactly taken with GPS location in the metadata

+GitHub file delete also has to remove images from the history of uploaded files